 “Oh you won’t be stuck in the fort; you’ll be stuck in that chair.”

 “It’s the only way Bombi.
 Whenever the cut scenes replay, your authority will be reinforced.
 You can’t miss a single one, or they’ll figure you out.
-Seeing as someone could come through those triggers at any time, you have to stay in that chair.
+Seeing as someone could come through those triggers at any time, you have to stay put.
 Sometimes speed running means not moving, because you might ruin the magic of a perfectly weird moment.”

 “I can’t live in this chair!” she argued.
 She leaned forward, but Chagrinn pressed her back down by the shoulders.

-“Think of it this way Bombi,” Chagrinn pitched.
-He held out his hands to frame the other Win Staters hard at work.
+“Think of it this way Bombi,” Chagrinn pitched as he held out his hands to frame the other Win Staters hard at work.
 “This is the exact opposite of your old life.
 Now you’re the one with all the servants.
 They have to do everything you ask.
 They’re soldiers too.
 You have an army of servants.
 All you have to do is keep up the appearance of being part of the Win State.
-Catch a runner every now and then, take their stuff, and then throw them back, like a fisherman too old and kind to panfry his perch.
-Plus, I’ll come to visit you.
+Catch a runner every now and then, take their stuff, and then throw them back, like a fisherman too old and kind to pan–fry his perch.
+Plus, I’ll come visit.
 You wanted to be a runner Bombi.
 If you stay here you’ll learn loads about our equipment, history, strategies, rivalries… You get to study it.
 The actual legwork matters a lot less.”

 “What do you have to say about this?”
 Bombi asked Twixit.
-Hopefully she could offer a good reason for Bombi to avoid slowly melting into the throne.
+Hopefully she could offer a good reason for Bombi to avoid slowly melting into the throne like a candle.

 “Now we’re moving!”